Philip Manalang: Basilan Steel

 After his Manalang's college career ended, he joined the regional Basilan Steel of the Maharlika Pilipinas Basketball League.

 On March 14, 2021, during the PBA season 46 draft, Manalang was selected by the Rain or Shine Elasto Painters in the fifth round with the 50th pick.
 He didn't get an offer from the team and thus became an unrestricted free agent.
 As the now-Basilan Peace Riders moved to the Pilipinas VisMin Super Cup, so did Manalang, marking his first professional stint.
 He then won his first league championship after Basilan won the 2021 VisMin 1st Conference.
 Manalang then became part of the AICC Manila team that won FilBasket's Subic Championship, itself composed of Basilan Peace Riders players.

 Basilan was then invited to compete in the 2021 MPBL Invitational and made the finals against the Nueva Ecija Rice Vanguards.
 The game went into overtime and was tied while approaching its end.
 Manalang didn't score once until the final possession with 1.9 seconds remaining.
 He received the ball from Michael Juico and attempted a three-point shot.
 He made the shot and by 83–80, Basilan won the tournament.
 Manalang was awarded the Finals MVP nod.

 Nueva Ecija Rice Vanguards (2022–2023)

 In 2022, he moved to the Nueva Ecija Rice Vanguards franchise.
 He first played for the team in the 2022 FilBasket Summer Championship.
 He later played in the 2022 MPBL season, becoming part of the 2022 Nueva Ecija Rice Vanguards season.
 In 2022, he won two championships with Nueva Ecija.

 Parañaque Patriots (2024)

 After two years with the Nueva Ecija franchise, he moved to the Parañaque Patriots for the 2024 MPBL season.

-Ilagan Isabela Cowboys (2025–present)
+Ilagan Isabela Cowboys (2025)

 After one year in Parañaque he moved to the Expansion team Ilagan Isabela Cowboys for the following 2025 MPBL season.

+Rizal Golden Coolers(2026–present)

+After one year in Ilagan, Isabela he moved to the Rizal Golden Coolers for the following 2026 MPBL season.